 O the ringles and the jingles and the tenor of the song goes

-There are even more songs for which we have the music, see for example the Hemyock Castle Wassail which they are doing for their cider orchard.
+There are even more songs for which we have the music, see for example the songs being sung at the Hemyock Castle Wassail which they are doing for their cider orchard.
 The circle dance sounds really great.

 Huzza, Huzza, in our good town

 The bread shall be white and the liquor be